 Surgical or other procedures

 - Injections.
-Injecting a type of steroid medication into the tender area can provide temporary pain relief.
-Multiple injections aren't recommended because they can weaken your plantar fascia and possibly cause it to rupture.
-More recently, platelet-rich plasma has been used, under ultrasound guidance, to provide pain relief with less risk of tissue rupture.
+Injecting steroid medication into the tender area can provide temporary pain relief.
+Multiple shots aren't recommended because they can weaken your plantar fascia and possibly cause it to rupture.
+Using ultrasound imaging, platelet-rich plasma obtained from the patient's own blood can be injected to promote tissue healing.

 - Extracorporeal shock wave therapy.
 In this procedure, sound waves are directed at the area of heel pain to stimulate healing.
 It's usually used for chronic plantar fasciitis that hasn't responded to more-conservative treatments.
-This procedure might cause bruising, swelling, pain, numbness or tingling.
 Some studies show promising results, but it hasn't been shown to be consistently effective.

 - Surgery.
 Few people need surgery to detach the plantar fascia from the heel bone.
-It's generally an option only when the pain is severe and all else fails.
-Side effects include a weakening of the arch in your foot.
+It is generally an option only when the pain is severe and other treatments have failed.
+It can be done as an open procedure or through a small incision with local anesthesia.

 Lifestyle and home remedies